Death of Sean Suiter

-Sean Suiter (October 6, 1974 – November 16, 2017) was a Baltimore City homicide detective who was found dead on November 16, 2017, with a shot in the head, a day before he was scheduled to testify in front of a federal grand jury against corrupt police connected to the Gun Trace Task Force scandal.
+On November 16, 2017, Sean Suiter (born October 6, 1974), a Baltimore Police Department homicide detective, was found dead with a shot in the head, a day before he was scheduled to testify in front of a federal grand jury against corrupt police connected to the Gun Trace Task Force scandal.

 Career and background

-Suiter, 43, was an 18-year veteran of the Baltimore Police Department.
-Colleagues have said Suiter was an honest and beloved cop.
-A neighbor described Suiter saying, "He was pleasant; had a smile on his face all the time.
+Suiter, 43, was an 18-year veteran of the Baltimore Police Department, and a United States Army veteran of the Iraq War.
+Colleagues have said Suiter was "an honest and beloved cop"; a neighbor described Suiter saying, "He was pleasant; had a smile on his face all the time.
 He looks young ... looks vibrant and has a great spirit about him."
 Suiter was given a hero's funeral and praised for his work as an officer.
-Former Baltimore police Commissioner Kevin Davis said Suiter was not a target of the federal investigation around the Gun Trace Task Force.
+Former Baltimore Police Commissioner Kevin Davis said Suiter was not a target of the federal investigation around the Gun Trace Task Force.
 Suiter however, was connected earlier in his career to several members of the corrupt Gun Trace Task Force including Sgt.
 Wayne Jenkins, Detective Maurice Ward, and Detective Momodu Gondo, who each later pled guilty in the racketeering case.
 Gondo, a disgraced former detective, also told a jury that Suiter was corrupt and that they stole money together.